1. The sweet spot

 of the bat for an impact at the sweet spot.

-These spots are described in the physics of tennis
+These spots are also described in the physics of

-page.
-A bat is similar to racquet but there are some obvious differences.
-For a
+tennis page.
+A bat is similar to a racquet but there are some obvious

-Most people find that an impact at the node of the
+Most people find that an impact between the nodes of

 For further details, see American Journal of Physics,